-To sleep better, do not drink your salt water drink more than one hour before going to bed.
+To sleep better, drink warm salt water more than one hour before going to bed.

 Detox By Drinking Salt Water

 Due to the rich minerals, salt water supports the body in its natural detoxification process.
-The salt water is also naturally antibacterial and can rid the body of dangerous bacteria.
+Salt water is also naturally antibacterial and can rid the body of dangerous bacteria.

-The warm salt water can eliminate these wastes and toxins while cleansing the digestive tract and speeding up bowel movements.
-This forces all of this accumulated waste at once, so you are much less toxic than before!
+Warm saltwater can help eliminate these wastes and toxins while cleansing the digestive tract and speeding up bowel movements.

 Salt Water Can Be Good For Bone Health

-One popular theory about osteoporosis and other bone diseases is that the body uses calcium and other minerals from bones.
-It uses them to survive and neutralize the acid in the blood.
+One popular theory about osteoporosis and other bone diseases is that the body uses calcium and other minerals from the bone to survive and neutralize acid in the blood.
 However, it is believed that salt water improves bone health because it is full of naturally healthy minerals and has an alkalizing effect.

 Salt Water Can Be Good For Skin Health

-All of these mineral can be present in natural high quality sea salt (not table salt).
+All of these minerals can be present in natural high quality sea salt (not table salt).

 Achieve Mineral Balance By Drinking Salt Water